adilsonchacon/knn-java/README.md

 2. Using eclipse, select `File > Import`.Under `Maven`, choose `Existing Maven Projects`.
 3. Point to the directory where the `pom.xml` is stored.
 4. Select the project and then `Finish`.
+5. Install dependencies and build with `Right click on the project > Run as > Maven install`.

 ## Usage
 Using the project is very straightforward: